Gera (river)

 The Gera (/de/) is a river in Thuringia, Germany.

 The Gera is a right tributary of the Unstrut.
 It originates in the Thuringian Forest, west of Ilmenau.
 The Gera is formed in Plaue, by the confluence of the Wilde Gera and the Zahme Gera.
 It empties into the Unstrut in Straußfurt.
 The total length of the Gera (including Wilde Gera) is 85 km.
 The largest towns along the Gera are Arnstadt and Erfurt.
-The city Gera is not situated along the River Gera.

 Along its way, Gera River splits up and reunites multiple times.
 Branches of the Gera are: